paulmachau/Agent-Incentive-Structure-Project/README.md

 ![Screenshot 2024-08-10 8 25 08 PM](https://github.com/user-attachments/assets/92d4aa40-af39-4ecc-aa3c-ae81a76994b1)

-- **Scenario 1:** Most agents fall into Tiers 1 and 2, resulting in an average compensation of 211.76 KSH per task.
+- **Scenario 1:** Few agents fall into Tiers 1 and 2, resulting in an average compensation of 211.76 KSH per task.
-- **Scenario 2:** Majority of agents are in Tier 3, leading to an average compensation of 275.00 KSH per task.
+- **Scenario 2:** Significant number of agents are in Tier 3, leading to an average compensation of 275.00 KSH per task.
-- **Scenario 3:** A small percentage of agents reach Tier 4, pushing the average compensation to 300.00 KSH per task.
+- **Scenario 3:** A large percentage of agents reach Tier 4, pushing the average compensation to 300.00 KSH per task.

 ## **Conclusion**